livechat/chat.io-docs/site/content/apis-overview/properties.md

 			],
 			"thread": {
 				// "Thread" object
-			}
+			},
             "properties": {
                 "58737b5829e65621a45d598aa6f2ed8e": {
                     "rating_score": 10,
-                    "rating_comment": "This guy is a support hero, he helped me a lot.", }
+                    "rating_comment": "This guy is a support hero, he helped me a lot."
+                }
                 //other namespaces
             }